Arizona’s over-the-counter, nonpermit-tag archery deer hunting opportunity

 All successful hunters will be required to provide their name, telephone number, hunting license number, nonpermit-tag number, email address, date of harvest, number of days hunted, additional units hunted (including days), type of weapon, deer species harvested, number of points on both the left and right antler, and loss of any wounded deer.

 A physical inspection is not required of a harvested animal taken during the over-the-counter, nonpermit-tag archery deer season.

 When the number of deer equaling the archery deer harvest limit for a particular unit and species has been reported, that unit will be closed to further archery deer hunting at sundown the Wednesday immediately following and remain closed until August of the next calendar year.
-For example, if the harvest limit is reached in Unit 27 on Saturday, Sept.
-3, Unit 27 would close to over-the-counter, nonpermit-tag archery deer hunting at sundown Wednesday immediately following (Sept.
-7) and remain closed until the August 2023 season.
+For example, if the harvest limit is reached in Unit 27 on Saturday, Unit 27 would close to over-the-counter, nonpermit-tag archery deer hunting at sundown Wednesday immediately following and remain closed until next year’s over-the-counter archery deer season.

 Changes were recently made to Arizona statutes and rules that govern the sale of over-the-counter archery deer hunting opportunities in Arizona.
 These changes affect the sale of archery deer nonpermit-tags (over-the-counter, OTC, tags) to nonresident hunters beginning with the 2023 calendar year.

 - The number of archery deer nonpermit-tags available to nonresidents will be set annually at 10% of the average total sales of archery deer nonpermit-tags for the most recent 5 years, rounding down to the nearest increment of 5.